daomapsieucap/fiber-admin/readme.txt

 == Changelog ==

-= 1.5.8=
+= 1.5.9=
-*Release Date - 09 November 2021*
+*Release Date - 11 November 2021*

-* Fixed: Database Error Page Settings is not working, can't create the file `db-error.php`.
-* Added: Remove `db-error.php` when deactivating plugin.
-* Added: Sanitize SVG images.
+* Fixed: Fix error "This file type is not allowed for security reasons." when uploading SVG file.